csev/dj4e/assn/mdn/paw_home.md

 * Visit the catalog site
 <a href="http://mdntutorial.pythonanywhere.com/catalog" target="_blank">http://mdntutorial.pythonanywhere.com/catalog</a>

-When you make changes to configuration files like `urls.py` or `views.py` it is always a good idea to reload your web application on
+When you make changes to configuration files like `urls.py` or `views.py` or templates it is always a good idea to reload your web application on
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 under the `Web` tab and `Reload` the web server to re-read your updated configuration files.

-Generally the server automatically detects changes to templates or static files without requiring your application to be reloaded.
-There is not harm in reloading your web application too often.
-If you made a change and dont think you are seeing the change, reload the web application.

 Common Problems and How to Fix Them
 -----------------------------------